 You cannot use the Appcircle Distribute module to deploy apps built with an App Store profile.
 (You can still share the binary but it cannot be installed on the target device.)
-The only valid targets for the apps signed with this profile is App Store Connect.
+The only valid target is for the apps signed with this profile is App Store Connect.

 4. Enterprise (In-House): Used for in-house application distribution for the enterprises enrolled in the Apple Developer Enterprise Program.